 As you can judge by the name, this hosting type lets you share server resources with multiple users.
 Since you share the resources you share the cost as well.
-And for that reason, it is the best option for people looking a budget-friendly hosting option.
+And for that reason, it is the best option for people looking for a budget-friendly hosting option.

-Although it is less expensive in comparison to other forms of web hosting services, you will not find it sufficient for a website with high traffic and heavy database.
+Although it is less expensive in comparison to other forms of web hosting services, you will not find it sufficient for a website with high traffic and a heavy database.

 Stands for Virtual Private Server, VPS is one of the newest forms of web hosting services.
-In the recent years, it has grown in popularity.
+In recent years, it has grown in popularity.
 And why not?
 It is designed to offer a better experience in terms of scalability, customer support, performance, and security.

 Indeed, VPS servers are virtualized servers that act like dedicated servers within a shared hosting environment.
 It would not be wrong to say that VPS has a balance of both shared and dedicated hosting.
 It gives you the power of dedicated hosting as well as ease of shared hosting.